 Ultimately the IAP model drives a wedge between the player and the game on offer.
 If Real Racing 3 has anything to offer, it's a kind of martyrdom.
 For a game considered to be one of the major releases of the year to fall so low shows just how toxic this kind of game implementation has become.

-Real Racing 3 sets a new standard for mobile racing games – it really must be experienced to be believed.
+Real Racing 3 is the award-winning franchise that sets a new standard for mobile racing games – you have to play it to believe it.

-**This is a highly detailed game of superior quality.
-Please make sure you have at least 1.2GB of free space on your device.**
+**This is a resource-intensive game featuring extremely high quality visuals.
+Please make sure you have at least 1.5GB of free space on your device.**

 PRAISE FOR REAL RACING 3

 “Feels a full generation ahead of the competition” (IGN, 9.1/10, Editors’ Choice)

 “A stunning visual masterpiece on mobile” (Touch Arcade)